Near-death studies: Explanatory models

-Explanatory models for the phenomenology and the elements of the NDE can, according to sources, be divided into three broad categories: psychological, physiological, and transcendental.
+Explanatory models for the phenomenology and the elements of the NDE can be divided into three broad categories: psychological, physiological, and transcendental.
 In a study published in 1990, Owens, Cook and Stevenson presented results that took all three interpretations into consideration.
 Christian Agrillo notes that literature reports two main theoretical frameworks: (1) "biological/psychological" (in-brain theories), or (2) "survivalist" (out-of-brain theories).
 Several researchers in the field have expressed reservations towards explanations that are purely psychological or physiological.
 Van Lommel and colleagues have argued for the inclusion of transcendental categories as part of the explanatory framework.
 Other researchers, such as Parnia, Fenwick, and Greyson, have argued for an expanded discussion about the mind-brain relationship as well as the possibilities of human consciousness.

 Psychometrics

 Several psychometric instruments have been adapted to near-death research.
-Early contributions included the instruments developed by Kenneth Ring and Bruce Greyson In 1980, Ring developed the Weighted Core Experience Index in order to measure the depth of NDEs, and this index has been used by other researchers for this purpose.
+Early contributions included the instruments developed by Ring and Greyson In 1980, Ring developed the Weighted Core Experience Index in order to measure the depth of NDEs, and this index has been used by other researchers for this purpose.
 The index has also been used to measure the impact of near-death experiences on dialysis patients.
-According to some commentators the index has improved the consistency in the field.
-However, Greyson notes that although the index is a "pioneering effort", it is not based on statistical analysis, and has not been tested for internal coherence or reliability.
-In 1984 Ring developed an instrument called the Life Changes Inventory (LCI) in order to quantify value changes following an NDE.
+According to some commentators, the index has improved the consistency in the field; however, Greyson notes that although the index is a "pioneering effort", it is not based on statistical analysis, and has not been tested for internal coherence or reliability.
+In 1984, Ring developed an instrument called the Life Changes Inventory (LCI) in order to quantify value changes following an NDE.
 The instrument was later revised and standardized and a new version, the LCI-R, was published in 2004.

-Greyson developed The Near-Death Experience Scale.
-This 16-item scale was found to have high internal consistency, split-half reliability, and test-retest reliability and was correlated with Ring's Weighted Core Experience Index.
+In 1983, Greyson developed The Near-Death Experience Scale.
+This 16-item scale was found to have high internal consistency, split-half reliability, and test-retest reliability, and was correlated with Ring's Weighted Core Experience Index.
 Questions formulated by the scale address such dimensions as: cognition (feelings of accelerated thought, or "life-review"), affect (feelings of peace and joy), paranormal experience (feelings of being outside of the body, or a perception of future events) and transcendence (experience of encountering deceased relatives, or experiencing an unearthly realm).
 A score of 7 or higher out of a possible 32 was used as the standard criterion for a near-death experience.
 The scale is, according to the author, clinically useful in differentiating NDEs from organic brain syndromes and nonspecific stress responses.
 The NDE-scale was later found to fit the Rasch rating scale model.
 The instrument has been used to measure NDEs among cardiac arrest survivors, coma survivors, out-of-hospital cardiac arrest patients/survivors, substance misusers, and dialysis patients.